Accessibility for onQ Courses

 - When linking to a file, indicate the format and document size for example: Accessible Documents (PDF 75KB).

-- Usually, Hyperlinks should not open in a new browser window.
-In onQ you may have the link open in a new window to keep the course open, but say so on the course main page or syllabus.
+- It is best practice that Hyperlinks should open in the same browser window.
+In onQ you may have the link open in a new window to keep the course open for your students so they can navigate back to the course, but user should be notified when a link open in a new window (e.g. Queen's homepage (opens in a new window).
 Programming a link to open in a new browser window can cause difficulties with novice users for a variety of reasons (i.e. the new window does not retain the current window's browser history and disables the 'back' button function, or the launching of multiple pop-up windows may be blocked by a third-party application), and can disorient people who are using screen-reading or screen-magnification software.

 To insert a link in a content file, click on the Insert Quicklink icon.